jamesdiacono/WebSeif/README.md

 The _connect_options_ parameter is an object with the following properties, of which only "petname" is required.

 #### connect_options.petname
 The party to connect to.
-A petname is a string used to retrieve an acquaintance from the party's store.
+The petname is a string used to retrieve an acquaintance from the party's store.

 #### connect_options.on_open(_connection_)
 Called when the connection is successfully created.
 It may be called again following a redirect.
-The _connection_ parameter is a connection object, described in the Connections section.
+The _connection_ parameter is a connection object, described in the [Connections](#connections) section.

 #### connect_options.on_message(_connection_, _message_)
 Called each time a message is received over the connection.
 The _message_ parameter is a clone of the object passed to `connection.send` or `connection.status_send` by the other party.